🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 5 Reasons Why Socially Responsible Marketing is More Important than Ever

-In fact, their report suggests that a staggering 79% of customers remember brands that positively responded to COVID-19 to help the customers, workforces, and communities.
+In fact, their report suggests that a staggering 79% of customers remember brands that positively responded to COVID-19 to help their customers, workforces, and communities.
+This demonstrates how socially responsible actions during times of crisis can leave a lasting positive impression on consumers.
+Brands like TOMS donated a portion of profits to organizations supporting communities impacted by the pandemic, building goodwill.

 In this comprehensive guide, we will look at why socially responsible marketing should be every brand's guiding philosophy, pandemic or not.
-Plus, we will also look at how you can drive a killer (and relatable) socially responsible marketing campaign.
+We'll explore the key benefits like increased brand loyalty, awareness, and sales.
+Plus, we will also look at how you can authentically drive a socially responsible marketing campaign that resonates with consumers by:

 Let's jump right in.